Brand Language Drift

 Three controls actually work:

-- Enforce at generation.
-The voice profile becomes a constraint, not a suggestion.
+brand.config.ts+foundrkit.rules.json) that every AI tool reads from. - Enforce at generation.
+The Foundrkit becomes a constraint, not a suggestion.

-This is the content firewall pattern.
+This is the Foundrkit + firewall pattern.

 Related Terms